- [title] The Last Continent

 Bullroars were apparently used traditionally by the aborigines as a means of communicating and signalling over distances of several miles.
-Its use is demonstrated in the movie Crocodile Dundee II, where he uses one to call for help from nearby Aborigines.
+Their use is demonstrated in the movie Crocodile Dundee II, where Dundee uses one to call for help from nearby Aborigines.

 Once again, a nod to the classic BBC TV series Dr Who -- characters were forever remarking on how the Doctor's ship, the Tardis, was bigger on the inside than it was on the outside.
 Given that the outside was the size of a large phone box, this was just as well.

 - [p.
 253] "'We're a clever country --'"

 Australia once tried to sell itself to the world as "the clever country", to attract the right kind of immigrants.

 - [p.
 254] "'"Funnelweb"? 's a funny name for a beer.'"

 It is, of course, the name of a spider.
 One of Terry's favourite Australian beers is "Redback", another spider.
 Probably best not to inquire too closely as to the recipe.

 - [p.
 263] "He sloshed wildly at the stone, humming under his breath.
 'Anyone guess what it is yet?' he said over his shoulder."